MatthewKennedy/spree_product_feed/README.md

 It is a minimum requirement for most products passed into Google Merchant Center to have a Barcode (GTIN), or a Manufactures Part Number (MPN), you can set the type of unique identifier you prefer in the product and variant settings.

 ## ToDo's
+- Set XML language based on current.store language (upcoming release of Spree 4.X)
+- Add in sale price logic when this is part of the spree core.
 - Write spec tests.
-- Move the extensions feed options into their own sidebar view, from just stuck on the end of the main product view.

 ## Testing